DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 > *Present circumstances favour making luxury national.
 Luxury will
 > become useful and moral when it is enjoyed by the whole nation.
 The
 > honour and advantage of employing directly, in political arrangements,
-> the progress of exact sciences and the fine arts (...) have been
+> the progress of exact sciences and the fine arts (…) have been
 > reserved for our century.*[^51]

 # Cyber-Communism: How the Americans Are Superseding Capitalism in Cyberspace

 <p class="author">Richard Barbrook</p>

-*...is the impact of the (...) information revolution on capitalism not the ultimate exemplification of (...)
-Marx’s thesis that: “at a certain stage of their development, the material productive forces come into conflict with the existing relations of production (...)”? (...) does the prospect of the (...) “global village” not signal the end of market relations (...) at least in the sphere of digitalised information?*
+*…is the impact of the (…) information revolution on capitalism not the ultimate exemplification of (…) Marx’s thesis that: “at a certain stage of their development, the material productive forces come into conflict with the existing relations of production (…)”? (…) does the prospect of the (…) “global village” not signal the end of market relations (…) at least in the sphere of digitalised information?*

 - Slavoj Žižek, *The Spectre is Still Roaming Around*